jacomyal/sigma.js/plugins/sigma.renderers.edgeLabels/README.md

 ## Compatibility

-This plugin is compatible with `sigma.renderers.linkurious` (required for hovering effects).
+This plugin is compatible with `sigma.renderers.linkurious` (required for hovering effects) and with  `sigma.renderers.customEdgeShapes`.
 This plugin is compatible with `sigma.plugins.activeState`.